Contents

 Reporting Section

-The trades information on the Rebalance Summary report shows you recommended trades, informational messages about securities, values, and allocations, all grouped contextually for the account or gorup you're viewing.
+The trades information on the Rebalance Summary shows you recommended trades, informational messages about securities, values, and allocations, all grouped contextually for the account or gorup you're viewing.
 You can group the report by model or security category and change the tier group you're viewing.

 In addition, the following features are available to help you review and understand the recommended trades: